BPRC-Bioinfo/LRS-Assembler/annotation/README.md

     blast: "-word_size 7"
   Region2:
     left_flank: "flanking gene"
-    right_flank: ""
+    right_flank: "flanking gene"
     library: "/path/to/references2.fasta"
     minimap2: "-cx splice:hq -G16k"
     blast: "-word_size 7"
 ```

-Type in the scientific species name.

-### Regions of interest
+### Regions of Interest

-Name for your region of interest underneath `regions:`
+Specify your region of interest under ```region:```.

-Fill in the left and right flanking genes.
+Provide the left and right flanking genes.
-If only one flanking gene is filled, the program will process the region from the flanking gene to the end of the sequence.
+If only one flanking gene is specified, the program will process the region from that gene to the end of the sequence.

 ### Library

-The program needs the length of the fasta sequence so that it can do additional calculation.
-This is what it should look like
+The library file requires a specific format to annotate the RIO, which includes the gene name and the length of the sequence.
+The expected format:

 ```
 >Gene|length
 ```

 ```
-# create environment for renaming
+# create environment for renaming your library
 conda env create -f ../envs/rename.yaml

 # Activate environment